German court hands ECB 3-month ultimatum to justify stimulus scheme

+While the court did not spell out the kind of proof it was demanding of the ECB, it referred to the effects of the bank's policy "on virtually all citizens...as shareholders, tenants, real estate owners, savers or insurance policy holders".
+The ECB has credited its stimulus efforts with creating 11 million jobs since 2013, but critics have said it has helped to create bubbles in real estate and depressed returns on safe investments such as pension schemes, savings accounts and government bonds.

-Commerzbank economist Joerg Kraemer expected the ECB to easily convince the judges about the necessity of the purchases.
+Commerzbank economist Joerg Kraemer expected the ECB to easily convince the judges that the benefits of its purchases far outweighed the costs.
 "With its armada of specialists, it will be easy for the ECB to carry out such a check," Kraemer said.
 "The ECB's bond purchases will continue.
 Today's ruling won't change that."

 ALSO READ